Congenital Hemidysplasia with Ichthyosiform Erythroderma and Limbs Defects

 Marburg An Der Lahn, HE, DE

-Rudolf Happle practices in Marburg An Der Lahn, Germany.
+Rudolf Happle practices practicing medicine in Marburg An Der Lahn, Germany.
 Mr. Happle is rated as an Elite expert by MediFind in the treatment of Congenital Hemidysplasia with Ichthyosiform Erythroderma and Limbs Defects.
-His top areas of expertise are Congenital Hemidysplasia with Ichthyosiform Erythroderma and Limbs Defects, Ruvalcaba Syndrome, Aplasia Cutis Congenita, and Clouston Syndrome.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Congenital Hemidysplasia with Ichthyosiform Erythroderma and Limbs Defects, Ruvalcaba Syndrome, and Phacomatosis Pigmentokeratotica.

 Languages Spoken: